lukfugl/mp12/README.md

 or

-    'PASS'
+    "PASS"

-the string 'PASS' indicates the player passes on this turn.
+the string "PASS" indicates the player passes on this turn.

 tile is the Tile to play on the board. it must be previously unclaimed and in the player's hand.